blackberry/WebWorks-Community-APIs/BB10-Cordova/AudioRecorder/README.md

 	#include <QtCore> could cause some errors, to fix this follow the steps below:

--Right click on your project in project explorer/choose properties -Expand C/C++ General, then click on Paths and Symbols -Change Configuration to All configurations
+- Right click on your project in project explorer/choose properties
+- Expand C/C++ General, then click on Paths and Symbols
+- Change Configuration to All configurations
--Then click Includes, select GNU C in languages
+- Then click Includes, select GNU C in languages
--Click Add, and add the following two lines:
+- Click Add, and add the following two lines:
--${QNX_TARGET}/usr/include/qt4
--${QNX_TARGET}/usr/include/qt4/QtCore
+- ${QNX_TARGET}/usr/include/qt4
+- ${QNX_TARGET}/usr/include/qt4/QtCore
--Click OK and that should fix the errors.
+- Click OK and that should fix the errors.

 When attempting to add the AudioRecorder plugin to your webworks project two things need to be added to your config.xml file.

 	<rim:permissions>
 		<rim:permit>record_audio</rim:permit>
 		<rim:permit>access_shared</rim:permit>